June 28-30, 2018

-Berry and fruit production is of great value to many home gardeners, as well as small-scale and part-time market growers.
-This five day course presents a whole system-based approach for producing delicious, nutritionally dense fruits and berries.
+Small fruit production is of great value to many home gardeners, as well as small-scale and part-time market growers.
+This three day course presents a whole system-based approach for producing delicious, nutritionally dense fruit.
 You will learn the tricks of cultivating a thriving, diverse orchard that is naturally resilient to pests and disease and has beneficial fungal dynamics.
-We will cover how to improve the biology of the orchard and soil to support optimal production, developing an understanding the mutual benefits of diverse orchard plantings, pollinators and beneficial insects, and soil fertility and microbiome.
-We will also learn to create natural sprays that boost plant immune response, explore the role of mycorrhizal fungi and teach techniques for managing and maintaining year-round orchards for optimal growth.
+We will cover how to improve the biology of the orchard and soil to support optimal production, developing an understanding of the mutual benefits of diverse orchard plantings, pollinators and beneficial insects, and soil fertility and microbiome.
+We will also learn to create natural sprays that boost plant immune response, explore the role of mycorrhizal fungi in supporting plant health and soil fertility, and receive instruction on techniques for managing and maintaining year-round orchards for optimal growth.
 Selecting varieties for climate, flavor, and marketability will be a focus, as will timing and methods of harvesting that capture sweet treats at their peak.
-Additionally, we will explore some of the value-added products made from the berries and fruits that thrive in Vermont, and ways of marketing those products.
+Additionally, we will explore some of the value-added products made from apples that thrive in the Northeast and ways of marketing those products.

 Need some more information before you register?
 Let us know!

 Michael Phillips: Michael Phillips is a farmer, writer, carpenter, orchard consultant, and speaker who lives with his wife, Nancy, and daughter, Grace, on Heartsong Farm in northern New Hampshire, where they grow apples and a variety of medicinal herbs.
 His Lost Nation Orchard is part of the Holistic Orchard Network.
-Michael also leads the community orchard movement at www.GrowOrganicApples.com, Michael is the author of The Apple Grower (Chelsea Green Publications, 2005) and The Holistic Orchard (Chelsea Green Publications, 2011), and teamed up with Nancy to write The Herbalist’s Way (Chelsea Green Publications, 2005).
+Michael also leads the community orchard movement at www.GrowOrganicApples.com.
+Michael is the author of The Apple Grower (Chelsea Green Publications, 2005) and The Holistic Orchard (Chelsea Green Publications, 2011), and co-author with Nancy on The Herbalist’s Way (Chelsea Green Publications, 2005).
 His latest book, Mycorrhizal Planet: How Fungi and Plants Work Together to Create Dynamic Soils will be published by Chelsea Green in March 2017.